 You will need to provide additional evidence and arguments if the insurer challenges your claim.
 Sometimes, an experienced oilfield attorney can present additional information or records, and the insurer will start issuing benefits.

-If you are filing a personal injury lawsuit against a third party, you will need to establish negligence to recover compensation.
-Establishing negligence on the part of a contractor, equipment manufacturing company, or anyone else is not an easy task.
-Even determining the cause of, for example, an injurious explosion on the oilfield in a personal injury case requires significant resources and investigative work.
-This is because many factors might lead to an oilfield accident, and you need to know which ones contributed to your injuries.
+If you are filing a personal injury lawsuit against a third party, you must establish negligence to recover compensation.
+Establishing negligence of a contractor, equipment manufacturing company, or anyone else is not easy.

 To prove negligence and liability for your oilfield injuries, you need to show that: